Many brand-new mothers have experienced that recovery after delivery is improved by exercise.

 - experience less anxiety

 Regular physical activity also has an effect on the prevention and treatment of postnatal depression.
 Furthermore, active women have said to have more energy after exercising.
+What's stopping you?
+Join us now!
+Book a free trial workout.

 *This article is based on 17 externally conducted scientific research papers and on our own research which surveyed 487 members.